 Information and Links

-The Mornington Peninsula is already blessed with a wide range of tourist attractions, but the shire council, with support from the federal and state governments, is trying to make the area more accessible for walkers and cyclists by filling gaps in its trails to create a Peninsula Trail network of over 100km of high-standard shared paths.
-The first project is the glaring hole in the Frankston to Bittern Trail, which currently doesn’t make it through Baxter.
-Work on this 4.6km gap, from Golf Links Rd to Somerville, is due to start soon
+The Mornington Peninsula is already blessed with a wide range of tourist attractions, but the shire council, with support from the federal and state governments, is trying to make the area more accessible for walkers and cyclists by filling gaps in its shared paths to create a network of over 170km of high-standard shared paths as part of the Peninsula Trails project.
+The first section is the glaring hole in the Frankston to Bittern railside trail, which currently doesn’t make it through Baxter.
+Work on this 4.6km gap, from Golf Links Rd to Somerville, is underway

-The 6km Moorooduc to Mornington section, which would bring the Mornington Railside Trail to the end of the current tourist railway line, is the next project and subject to funding.
-For further information, see the Peninsula Trail document here: https://shape.mornpen.vic.gov.au/peninsula-trail
+The 8km Moorooduc to Mornington section, which would take the Mornington Railside Trail beyond the end of the current tourist railway line, is the next project and subject to funding.
+For further information, see the Peninsula Trails document here: https://shape.mornpen.vic.gov.au/peninsula-trail

 Contact Rail Trails Australia